RichieshDinker/Bike-Share-Analysis/README.md

 Note: For better worksheet and dashboard experience, you can check my Tableau Public profile for the visualization -  [Click Here](https://public.tableau.com/app/profile/richiesh.dinker/viz/BikeShareAnalysisDashboardGoogleDataAnalyticsCapstone/BikeshareAnalysisDashboard)

+### Findings and Conclusion
+Out of the total number of Bike users, 56% are annual members whereas apprimately 44% are casual users, which is still a bigger number not subscribing for memberships.

+The nmber of rides for annual members is more for almost three quarters (from Sept 2021- May 2022) and only during the summer months of June, July and August, the number of rides is more for casual riders.
+These annual members might be chicagoians who are using the bikes for regular commutes to office.
+On the other hand, casual riders might be tourists using the services during summers.